 Locating People, Serving Warrants

 There are some people who have reservations talking to authority figures, especially law enforcement, sometimes out of fear that they would get in trouble, sometimes out of distrust.
-This makes a private investigator more effective in locating and talking to witnesses and other persons involved in the investigation, as people may be more open to talk to private individuals (and therefore share more details) rather than the police.
+This makes a private investigator more effective in locating and talking to witnesses and other persons involved in the investigation, according to Great Neck NY private investigator Darrin Giglio.
+“People may be more open to talk to private individuals (and therefore share more details) rather than the police.”
 It is this reason that PIs may also be able to more effectively serve warrants, subpoenas, and other documents.

 As an added bonus, private investigators are also an excellent source of lawyer referrals, which can come in handy for witnesses and the police themselves.